firefly-iii/docs/docs/docs/data-importer/installation/public.md

 - Make sure you create a public client (uncheck the "confidential"-flag) that uses the following callback URL: `https://data-importer.firefly-iii.org/callback`.
 - Any private data you upload may be stored for up to 24hrs.

-I appreciate the complexity of running FIDI for yourself so this cloud instance can help you import data into your own installation.
+I appreciate the complexity of running the data importer for yourself so this cloud instance can help you import data into your own installation.

 !!! warning "Be careful"
     There **no guarantee** that the server won't be hacked.
 You also have **no guarantee** that I won't snoop through your files.
 A bug may make your files public to other users.
 I'm afraid I can give you zero guarantees and no warranty.